 Message Tracking Interface

-This allows message tracking based on a range of parameters, and shows if/when/how a given message has been delivered, transferred, or quarantined.
+The MConsole Message Tracking interface allows flexible message tracking based on a range of standard and military messaging parameters, and shows if/when/how a given message has been delivered, transferred, or quarantined.
 This includes detailed access to message content and acknowledgement status.

 Acknowledgement Tracking Interface